JeringTech/Website/src/content/articles/semantic-versioning-in-practice.md

 ﻿---
-mimo_pageDescription: A good grasp of semantic versioning (semver) is a must for most software developers.
-In this article, we explain in simple terms, everything you need to know to use semver effectively.
+mimo_pageDescription: In this article, we explain in simple terms, everything you need to know to use semantic versioning (semver) effectively.
 mimo_pageTitle: Semantic Versioning in Practice
 mimo_pageID: semantic-versioning-in-practice
 mimo_date: Jan 15, 2019